Global stocks rise on hopes for US trade progress

 ASIA'S DAY: The Shanghai Composite Index advanced 1.4 percent to 2,596.01 and Hong Kong's Hang Seng gained 1.2 percent to 27,082.01.
 Tokyo's Nikkei 225 rose 1.3 percent to 20,666.07 and Seoul's Kospi added 0.8 percent to 2,124.28.
 Sydney's S&P-ASX 200 was 0.5 percent higher at 5,879.60 while India's Sensex shed 0.1 percent to 36,319.31.
 Benchmarks in Taiwan, New Zealand and Southeast Asia also advanced.

-ANALYST'S COMMENT: Asian markets welcome "the latest indication of further interest from the U.S. to resolve the U.S.-China trade uncertainty," said Jingyi Pan of IG in a report.
+ANALYST'S COMMENT: Markets have welcomed "the latest indication of further interest from the U.S. to resolve the U.S.-China trade uncertainty," said Jingyi Pan of IG in a report.
 "While skepticism may well persist, and worries build ahead of Chinese growth figures next week, the driving force for intraday market action belongs to trade."

-JAPAN INFLATION: Inflation in December came in weaker than expected, putting the central bank farther from its target of 2 percent.
-Prices rose 0.3 percent, down from November's 0.8 percent, as tumbling food costs offset a rise in energy prices.
+TESLA CUTS: Shares in Tesla were down almost 7 percent in pre-market electronic trading in New York after the company said it would cut 7 percent of its workforce.
+CEO Elon Musk said the cuts are meant to reduce costs as the company lowers the price for its cars.
+He said in a note to staff that the road ahead is "very difficult."